MicrosoftDocs/sql-docs/azure-sql/managed-instance/point-in-time-restore.md

 # [PowerShell](#tab/azure-powershell)

 Use Azure PowerShell to restore your database.
-For more information, see [Install the Azure PowerShell module](/powershell/azure/install-az-ps).
+For more information, review [Install the Azure PowerShell module](/powershell/azure/install-az-ps).

 Run one of the following code options with your values substituted for the parameters.